sis-ethz/Profiler-Public/README.md

 # FDX
-Source-code for the publication "A Statistical Perspective on Discovering Functional Dependencies in Noisy Data", [PDF](http://pages.cs.wisc.edu/~thodrek/mod0552-zhangA.pdf)
+Source-code for the publication *A Statistical Perspective on Discovering Functional Dependencies in Noisy Data*, SIGMOD 2020, [\[PDF\]](http://pages.cs.wisc.edu/~thodrek/mod0552-zhangA.pdf)

 This repository is still under development.
 Please use master branch for most recent stable version.